A note on quasi-perfect morphisms: Preliminaries

 \subsection{Generation}

 Let $\mathcal{T}$ be a triangulated category.
+Recall that a \textbf{strictly full} subcategory is a full subcategory closed under isomorphisms.
 A triangulated subcategory of $\mathcal{T}$ is called \textbf{thick} if it is closed under direct summands (and so automatically strict, i.e.\ closed under isomorphisms).
 For any collection of objects $S$ of $\mathcal{T}$, let $\operatorname{add}(S)$ denote the smallest strictly full subcategory of $\mathcal{T}$ containing $S$ that is closed under shifts, finite coproducts and direct summands.
-Inductively define
+Following \cite{Bondal/VandenBergh:2003}, inductively, define